GhentAnalysis/websiteInstructions/README.md

 # Make a backup

-The list of back-ups can be found [at this page](https://epp.ugent.be/wp-admin/admin.php?page=ai1wm_backups), were you also could restore an old version or make a new backup.
+The list of back-ups can be found [at this page](https://epp.ugent.be/wp-admin/admin.php?page=ai1wm_backups), where you also could restore an old version or make a new backup.

 # Plugins